ohmree/cellularpp/README.md

 # cellular++

-This will be a cellular automata library in C++, right now it's just a project skeleton.
+This will be a cellular automata library in C++, right now it's a work in progress.

 ## Getting & building